 We have incurred significant operating losses since our inception.
 We do not have any products approved for sale and have not generated any revenue since our inception.
 If HIL-214 is not successfully developed, approved and commercialized, we may never generate any revenue.
-Our net losses were \$67.9 million and \$1.5 million for the three months ended March 31, 2022 and 2021, respectively.
-We have financed our operations to date through the issuance of convertible promissory notes.
+Our net losses were \$159.8 million and \$102.4 million for the years ended December 31, 2022 and 2021, respectively.
+We have financed our operations to date through the issuance of convertible promissory notes and the proceeds from our IPO.
 Substantially all of our losses have resulted from expenses incurred in connection with in-licensing intellectual property related to, and developing, HIL-214 and from general and administrative costs associated with our operations.
 HIL-214 and any future vaccine candidates will require substantial additional development time and resources before we would be able to apply for or receive regulatory approvals and begin generating revenue from product sales.
 We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase substantially as we continue our development of, seek regulatory approval for and potentially commercialize HIL-214 and seek to identify, assess, acquire, in-license intellectual property related to or develop additional vaccine candidates.